Xilinx/xup_compute_acceleration/docs/README.md

 	This lab guides you through the steps involved in using a RTL Kernel wizard to wrap a user RTL-based IP so the generated IP can be used in a Vitis project and application development.

 1. [**Debug**](debug_lab.md):
 	This lab will show you how to carry out host application debug, and debug of the hardware kernel.
-Currently not supported on Nimbix as the Xilinx Virtual Cable is not available.

 ---------------------------------------
 <p align="center">Copyright&copy; 2020 Xilinx</p>